How to Use Amazon PPC Advertising

 What is Amazon PPC?

-Amazon pay-per-click (PPC) is an advertising option available to sellers on Amazon.
+Amazon pay-per-click (PPC) is an advertising option available to sellers on Amazon, where they bid on keywords.
+The highest bidder for a certain keyword will show at the top of the search results as a “sponsored” product when an Amazon customer uses that keyword when searching on Amazon.
 When you use Amazon PPC as a seller, the product you’re selling will show up as an advertisement or sponsored product on the website.
 The amount you pay for these ads is based on the number of people that click it.
 So, each time customers see your advertisement, clicks on it, and visits your product page, you pay Amazon a small fee.

 Many sellers want to learn how to run PPC on Amazon so that they can get more eyes on their products.
 When sellers know how to properly use Amazon PPC, they can foster more engagement with their products, boost conversions, and generate sales.
 Generally, the more clicks, conversions, and sales a product generates, the higher it will appear in organic search rankings.